 Now our poor baby is really in a pickle.
-Traditional vets prescribe corticosteroids like prednisone to reduce the swelling of canine inflammatory bowel disease.
+Traditional vets prescribe prednisone to reduce the swelling of canine inflammatory bowel disease.
 And let’s not forget the antibiotics to cure or prevent infection.

 The side effects of antibiotics and prednisone make our dogs even worse off, further affecting digestion, the immune system and organs such as the liver and kidneys.

 As soon as he or she is taken off these dog meds, the problem comes right back.
 Why?
 Because the underlying reason has not been addressed!